anmoldhanvijay/SOSL_GetFlowList/README.md

 3. In query editor check this option 'Use Tooling API'
 4. Run the following query
 Select id,MasterLabel,lastmodifieddate,lastmodifiedby.name from flow Where MasterLabel = 'Opportunity Status Change'

+SELECT Id, MasterLabel, Description, ProcessType, Status, CreatedDate, LastModifiedDate FROM Flow WHERE status = 'active' AND ProcessType = 'WorkFlow' (Process builder consider as Workflow in this )